 - With your hands, remove the peel carefully.
 Cut each piece into thin strips and transfer them into a pot.
 Pour over about 2 cups of water and bring to a boil.
 Boil for 5 minutes, then drain.
 Pour fresh water (2 cups) in the same pot and add the peels in.
 Repeat the same process.
 This will remove some of the peel’s bitterness.

-- In small sauce pan, dissolve 1 cup sugar in 1 cup water, add the peels and simmer for about 45 minutes or until the peels are translucent.
+- In a small saucepan, dissolve 1 cup sugar in 1 cup water, add the peels and simmer for about 45 minutes or until the peels are translucent.

 - When done, spread them out on a wire rack so the syrup can drip off and the peels can cool completely.